McCarthy Irish Surname History: Origins, Meaning & Mac Cárthaigh Heritage

 County Cork was among the counties most severely affected by the Great Famine of 1845 to 1852.
 The coastal parishes of west Cork — Skibbereen, Bantry, Schull — became bywords for famine devastation, and the McCarthy families who had for centuries been the lords of the landscape around them now left it in their thousands through the emigrant ships of Cork city and Cobh.
 The McCarthy name spread into the Irish-American communities of New York, Boston, and Chicago, into the goldfields and cities of Australia, and into the industrial cities of Britain across the Famine decades and the years that followed.

-In America, the McCarthy name became prominent in politics and public life.
-Senator Joseph McCarthy of Wisconsin — born in 1908 to an Irish-American family — gave his name to the anti-communist investigations of the early 1950s, a period of American political history now known simply as McCarthyism.
-Whatever the assessment of his methods, the prominence of the name in mid-century American public life reflects the depth of McCarthy integration into the American mainstream across the century since the Famine.
+In America, the McCarthy name became prominent in politics and public life across the political spectrum, reflecting the depth of McCarthy integration into the American mainstream across the century since the Famine.
 Families researching McCarthy ancestry will find Cork and Kerry the primary starting counties, with the civil registration records at the General Register Office, the Catholic parish registers of Munster, and Griffith's Valuation the most productive Irish sources.
 The O'Brien surname, the great Munster dynasty whose rise displaced the Eóganacht, runs alongside the McCarthy story across the full span of medieval and modern Munster history.

 What Is the McCarthy Surname's Legacy in Ireland Today?